 A COLORADO GIRL LIVING A LAKE LIFE

 I’m a Rocky Mountain girl.
-Born in Wyoming and lived most of my life.
-Born just over the border in Wyoming, raised in the Denver Metro area, then settled in Colorado Springs for 20 years.
-In the summer of 2019, my family and I relocated to southwest Missouri – purchasing a lake house near Table Rock Lake.
+Born in Wyoming and lived most of my life in Colorado.
+In the summer of 2019, my little family and I relocated to southwest Missouri – purchasing a lake house overlooking Table Rock Lake.

-It’s here, in the Branson, MO area, that we’re putting down roots and I’m settling in with my love of writing, working on our vintage typewriter business, and – as of 2022 – launching a new digital magazine!
+It’s here, in the Branson, MO area, that we’re settling in with fantastic views, kayaking in the summer months, writing, working on vintage typewriter business, and – as of 2022 – launching a new digital magazine!

 But then life changed, and I was a single mom who needed to pay rent.
 It was time to get creative.
 Desperate, I negotiated with my landlord and offered to paint rental houses in exchange for rent.
 That little arrangement led to a full-on cleaning and painting business that lasted two years and enabled me to stay at home with my little son as a single mother.

 From there I’ve dabbled in multiple businesses, looking for just the right fit – or at least what worked for me at the time.
-That’s the beauty of being an entrepreneur, you can create ways to earn money that fits within our circumstances.
+That’s the beauty of being an entrepreneur, a microbusiness, you can create ways to earn money that fits within your circumstances.

 When it comes to pursuing a business idea, my motto is, “Why Not?”.
-My “Why Not?” supported me in the years I was a single mother, allowed us to live and travel in an RV for a season, gave me the experience of owning a western chic women’s boutique in downtown Colorado Springs, let me write copy for all kinds of different businesses, work with non-profits, created a fun vintage typewriter business for my husband and me to do together (which has produced far more than we ever imagined), and enabled me to develop a way to express my passions: write, collaborate, and be creative via my latest venture, Paola Lane.
+My “Why Not?” supported me in the years I was a single mother, allowed us to live and travel in an RV for a season, gave me the experience of owning a western chic women’s boutique in downtown Colorado Springs, gave me the opportunity to write copy for all kinds of different businesses, work with non-profits, create a fun vintage typewriter business for my husband and me to do together, and enabled me to develop a way to express my passion: write, collaborate, and be creative via my latest venture, Paola Lane.

 I THOUGHT I HAD NOTHING TO OFFER